Addicts are not unreasonable people, nor are they self-destructive. In a state of addiction, the subconscious partially paralyzes logical thinking.

 The reward mechanism of addictions is not only chemical but primarily an energetic tool for conserving the critical life-force energy for any organism.

 The first task in any rehab program is releasing the subconscious mind's initial and painful traumatic memories.

-- Most people are unable to reconstruct the traumatic events on their own.
-I needed dozens of sessions in a type of treatment that is not available worldwide, which is quite similar to hypnosis.
-It is hard to believe in retrospect that these were the events that, at the time, caused the severe liver disease I experienced.
+- Most people are unable to reconstruct traumatic events on their own.
+I needed dozens of sessions in a type of treatment not available worldwide, similar to hypnosis.
+It is hard to believe in retrospect that these events at the time caused the severe liver disease I experienced.